-- Played too cagey and defensive against a quality cueist?
+- Playing too cagey and defensive against a quality cueist?

-- Played too open and attacking against a lesser player?
+- Playing too open and attacking against a supposed lesser player?

 The answer is almost certainly Yes.
-As a by-product of this, you will also have noticed that gave a poor pool performance.
+As a by-product of this, you will also have noticed that you delivered a low-quality pool performance.
 The reason that this approach is detrimental to your game is because it reduces your level of pool focus.

 You only have control over what YOU are doing.
 With this in mind you have to give 100% focus to your game and how you can effect the result of that game.
 Each frame of pool is unpredictable.
 The break-off into a rack of balls is different 100 times out of 100.
 When your opponent is at the table you don’t know where (the balls will land) or when your next shot will be.
-So you need to be prepare for multiple possibilities – even when you’re not at the table.
-Plan how you can gain an advantage or even take out the finish at the next opportunity.
+So you need to be prepared for multiple possibilities – even when you’re not at the table.
+Use this time to plan how you can gain an advantage or even take out the finish during your next opportunity.

 The Exception to the Rule

-There’s rarely a system or rule that works 100% of the time and this is one of the occasions.
+There’s rarely a system or rule that works 100% of the time and this is one of those occasions.

 The only time that thinking about the other player’s qualities has ever aided me is when I’m aware that they are extremely high calibre.
 Top of the Rankings or a former World Champion are prime examples.
 In these situations, it helps me to retain a maximum level of focus throughout because I’m fully aware that any mistakes will almost certainly be punished.
-I use this initial awareness to help me to focus 100% on my pool.
+However, I then use this initial awareness to help focus 100% on my game.
 Motivation to raise my own game and produce a high standard of pool performance.

-Playing the table helps you to stay focussed regardless of the perceived standard of your opponent.
-This method allows you to fully concentrate on your own game; your strategy and ultimately; your goal of winning.
+Playing the table will help you to stay focused regardless of the perceived standard of your opponent.
+This method allows you to fully concentrate on your own game; your strategy and ultimately; your end goal of winning.

 This one simple tip can help you to eliminate some of those frustrating losses you may have suffered in the past.

 Always focus on the table.
-Focus on where all the balls are currently situated.
-Use your energy and concentration to plan your strategy and your route to success.
+Focus on where all of the balls are currently situated.
+Use your energy and concentration to plan your strategy, map the balls and your route to success.
 Remember to Play the table, NOT the player!